mianni1/macOS-Customisations/README.md

 # MacOS Setup Scripts

 This repository contains shell scripts for setting up some of the things I like to have in my macOS environment.
+In addition to setting up software and preferences, the script can also change the name of your MacBook.

 I plan on adding more to this repo however there will be things that Apple do not allow to be modified with scripts such as enabling FileVault and escrowing the key to a logged in iCloud account :(